Premises Liability – Finding the Occupant

 Brien Roche

-Sometimes in a premises liability case it is difficult to identify who the occupant is.
+Sometimes in a premises liability case it is difficult to find who the occupant is.
 The occupant may be the owner.
 The occupant may be a tenant.
 Or the occupant may be a relative of the owner with no lease.

 You want to find out not only who is the owner but also who is the occupant.